Diabetes Mellitus

 Diabetes Mellitus is generally classified into 4 categories with different causes:

 • Type 1 Diabetes Mellitus: It was called “Insulin-dependent Diabetes Mellitus”.
-It is related to factors of genetic and immune system which result in destruction of insulin producing cells, leaving the cells completely incapable to produce insulin for the need of body.
+It is related to factors of genetic and immune system which result in destruction of insulin producing cells, leaving the cells completely or severely incapable to produce insulin for the need of body.
 Most affected people are children and juvenile, representing 3% of the patients.

 • Gestational Diabetes Mellitus: It is mainly due to the change in hormones produced during pregnancy and usually subsides after delivery.
 Studies in recent years show that women with gestational diabetes mellitus have higher risk of developing type II diabetes mellitus later on, thus such women should pay more attention to healthy diet to reduce such risk.